joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/12/05/learning/word-of-the-day-incapacitated.html

 **Chelsea bask in their new-found status as the Premier League's great entertainers**\
-`Enzo Maresca's side having already wracked up 57 goals this season and fans chanted 'Chelsea are back' as Southampton were brushed aside`\
+`Enzo Maresca's side having already wracked up 57 goals this season.
+Fans chanted 'Chelsea are back' as Southampton were brushed aside`\
 https://nytimes.com/athletic/5970759/2024/12/05/chelsea-maresca-goals-entertainers/

 **Set-piece coach Jover's stats are off the chart - so how much is he worth to Arsenal?**\